View as Map

 Nhu Lan Vietnamese

 Located at the Boxyard, Nhu Lan offers banh mi, appetizers, and a selection of Chinese stir fries.
-They also have a food truck; keep up with the Stories on their Instagram page to know where they park.
+For a more comprehensive experience, visit their cousin establishment Grain River Asian Bistro.

 Bun Bo Hue from Pho Can Tho (Photo credit: Jackie Tran)